graydove/MobileFaceSwap/README.md

-This is a unofficial code for implementing MobileFaceSwap.
+This is an unofficial code for implementing MobileFaceSwap.

 You can install all envs by the provided requiremnets.txt.